品番

 The NTFS Filesystem Bottleneck

-While Linux has evolved modern filesystems like ext4, Btrfs and XFS, Windows remains shackled to NTFS – a filesystem architecture designed in the early 1990s.
-Microsoft’s own engineers acknowledged this limitation when explaining performance issues in Windows Subsystem for Linux.
+While Linux has evolved modern filesystems like ext4, Btrfs and XFS, Windows remains shackled to NTFS—a filesystem architecture designed in the early 1990s.
+The result?
+File operations that take seconds on Linux can take minutes on Windows.

 Corporate Control vs. User Autonomy